Photos Courtesy of Ryan Walsh

 Now let’s say you’ve got a location shoot inside a home where you’ll be photographing a romantic boudoir session.
 A muslin backdrop may be the ideal choice here.
 This fabric drop is made from 100% cotton with a dense weave that can be hung from a stand, or simply draped over a door or chair.
 Savage’s muslin lineup includes solid colors, hand-painted patterns, and a variety of other styles for virtually any type of look.

 The beauty of a muslin goes beyond its old-world, romantic appearance.
-Because it’s made of cotton, a muslin is washable and responds well to dyes when you want to customize it.
-The soft, warm look of the cloth slightly wrinkled or ruched will convey a feeling of romance and make for a great-looking background
+The soft, warm look of the cloth slightly wrinkled or ruched will convey a feeling of romance and make for a great-looking portrait background.

-When photographing teens for senior portraits, or a rock band for marketing shots, or conducting a fashion shoot with an edgy feel, Floor drops are a great choice.
-Made of rubber and easily transported, they are ideal for both floors and backdrops and are often used together.
+When photographing teens for senior portraits, or a rock band for marketing shots, or conducting a fashion shoot with an edgy feel, Floor Drops are a great choice.
+Made with a thick rubber backing and a durable polyester finish, they are ideal for both floors and backdrops and are often used together.

 See more: Floor Drops vs. Photo Backdrops